Showing posts with label peach. Show all posts

 Montgomery Confederate Hospital

-We rode through the Oakwood Annex and St Margaret's cemeteries where I took several pictures of tombstones of Confederate soldiers and several historic markers were located there.
+We rode through the Oakwood Annex and St Margaret's cemeteries, where I took several pictures of tombstones of Confederate soldiers and several historical markers.

-It was a very interesting day, with lots of historic places, and makers, visited the tombstone and museum of Hank Williams, toured the Capitol building toured St. John’s Episcopal Church, and walked up and down many streets taking pictures.
+It was a very interesting day, with lots of historic places and makers.
+We visited the tombstone and museum of Hank Williams, toured the Capitol building, toured St. John's Episcopal Church, and walked up and down many streets, taking pictures.
 We also toured St Margaret's Cemetery.

 We had a safe and uneventful ride home.